spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/duplicate-pack-in-profile.md

 ---
-sidebar_label: "Add a Pack Multiple Times in a Profile"
+sidebar_label: "Duplicate a Pack in a Profile"
-title: "Add a Pack Multiple Times in a Profile"
+title: "Duplicate a Pack in a Profile"
 description: "Learn how to create an infrastructure profile in Palette."
 hide_table_of_contents: false
 sidebar_position: 30